Blog

 Monday 13th February 2017

 Folic acid supports your baby’s earliest development, making it a key nutrient for your first trimester of pregnancy.
 Learn what it does, how much is recommended, and which foods can help to increase your intake to reduce the risk of neural tube problems.
 Folic acid – protecting your baby’s future health Even before you know you’re pregnant, folate, or folic acid in its manufactured form, is doing its job of supporting your baby’s development.
-It plays a significant role in the…
+It plays a significant role in the formation of your baby’s neural tube – the structure that forms in the first month of life that…

 Exercises to Avoid During Pregnancy